sadoskik/CS6400/README.md

 Following default settings, create a user 'root' with password 'root'.
 This can be changed, but keep in mind that the Database.py file must be updated to reflect the new credentials.

 # mySQL Workbench Install
+Again following default setting, add a mySQL server at 'localhost' with credentials user:root password:root.
+This is reliant on the previous section being set up as instructed.

 # Data Import
 After the mySQL server and workbench are installed, the sample data can be imported.
 Provided at /databaseDump/, the tables can be imported through mySQL workbench (provided it is already connected to the mySQL Server).
 Under Server->Data Import, you will select the .sql files from the previously mentioned directory, and the data will then be populated.